shingchan95/EMPLOYEE-TRACKER/README.md

 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
 ```
+## INSTALLATION
+'npm i' to install the necessary dependencies.

 ## USAGE